Abarim Publications' online Biblical Greek Dictionary

 In the Greek mind, weaving together flesh and bones and bringing forth children was pretty much the same thing as weaving together ideas and bringing forth art.
 That emphasizes what modern interpretations often neglect, and that is the very close parallel between a mind and a womb.
 It also may shed some clarifying light on the whole virgin-birth theme, and the identification of Jesus with the Logos (Isaiah 9:6).

-In the Bible our verb applies almost solely to women giving birth (Matthew 1:21, John 16:21, Galatians 4:27, Revelation 12:2).
+In the New Testament our verb applies almost solely to women giving birth (Matthew 1:21, John 16:21, Galatians 4:27, Revelation 12:2).
 James uses this verb to powerfully illustrate how lust conceives and gives birth to sin.
-Likewise, Paul depicts the earth as conceiving rain and giving birth to vegetation (Hebrews 6:7, and note the similarity with the Eleusinian Mysteries).
+Likewise, Paul depicts the earth as conceiving rain and giving birth to vegetation (Hebrews 6:7, and note the remarkable symmetry with the Eleusinian Mysteries).

-This verb comes with the following derivatives and compounds:
+This verb is used our verb occurs 19 times, see full concordance, and comes with the following derivatives and compounds:

 - Together with the adjective πρωτος (protos), meaning first: the noun πρωτοτοκος (prototokos), meaning firstborn.
-This word may apply to one's literal oldest child (Matthew 1:25, Luke 2:7), but in Israel's social structure, it more applies to the rights and status (hence its plural use in Hebrews 12:16 and perhaps also 12:23) of a chief descendant, or rather that descendant who represents all others.
+This word may apply to one's literal oldest child (Matthew 1:25, Luke 2:7), but in Israel's social structure, it more applies to the rights and status (hence its plural use in Hebrews 12:16 and perhaps also Hebrews 12:23) of a chief descendant, or rather that descendant who represents all others.
 As such, this word is comparable to the Hebrew noun ראשית (re'shit), which represents the summarizing apex of a whole series or collective rather than the first acknowledged member, and which is the first word of the Bible (Genesis 1:1, see Colossians 1:15-16).
 Our word πρωτοτοκος (prototokos) is in that sense applied to Christ (Romans 8:29, Hebrews 1:6, Revelation 1:5) and hence to the church (Hebrews 12:23).
-From our word in turn comes:
+It occurs 9 times, see full concordance, and from it in turn comes:

 - The noun πρωτοτοκια (prototokia), which denotes the firstborn's special rights and status (Hebrews 12:16 only).